x-atlas-consortia/data-distillery-api/README.md

 Like [ubkg-api](https://github.com/x-atlas-consortia/ubkg-api), **data-distillery-api** is a Flask web application with Blueprint extensions that provides a REST API for parameterized queries against an instance of a [UBKG](https://ubkg.docs.xconsortia.org/) neo4j instance.
-The hs-ontology-api is specific to the [Data Distillery context](https://ubkg.docs.xconsortia.org/contexts/#data-distillery-context) of UBKG: it manages endpoints that assume that the UBKG instance includes content ingested from SABs related to Data Distillery.
+The data-distillery-api is specific to the [Data Distillery context](https://ubkg.docs.xconsortia.org/contexts/#data-distillery-context) of UBKG: it manages endpoints that assume that the UBKG instance includes content ingested from SABs related to Data Distillery.
 The **ubkg-api** contains code that is common to all UBKG contexts.